CodingProjects-George/CodingProjects-George/README.md

 - 👋 Hi, I’m @CodingProjects-George
      Im 14 years old!
-- 👀 I’m interested in learning python and discord bot discord bot scripting!
+- 👀 I’m interested in learning python and web development!
 - 🌱 I’m currently learning discord bot making
 - 💞️ I’m not looking to collaborate...
 - 📫 How to reach me